dotnet/designs/accepted/2023/feature-switch-attributes.md

 ### Feature guards _may_ also be feature switches

 A feature guard might also come with its own independent feature switch.
-We shoud be careful to avoid violating the assumptions of the feature guard by controlling the property via a feature switch.
+We should be careful to avoid violating the assumptions of the feature guard by controlling the property via a feature switch.

 For example, if we had a separate feature switch for `IsDynamicCodeCompiled`, this would allow setting `IsDynamicCodeCompiled` to `true` even when `IsDynamicCodeSupported` is `false`.